RyenHY/Detection-Lab/Linux Essentials/File permissions in Linux.md

 ## Objective

 Use Linux commands to configure authorization of files and directories.
-Checking and updating permissions will help keep their system secure.
+Checking and updating permissions will help keep systems secure.

 ### Skills Learned